ARK2120 – Hunters, Gatherers, early Farmers and Stone age Technology

 10 lectures and 6 practical laboratory assignments (based on 6 of the lectures).

 It is compulsory to attend both the general lectures as well as the weekly labs.
+Any absence from classes must be documented.

 Access to teaching